jayin92/notion-auto-download/README.md

 # Notion-Auto-Download

-A python script that can read database in notion and download the pdf files of papers automatically.
+A Python script that can read database in Notion and download pdf files automatically.
 ## Usage

 1. Create an integration in notion developer site and make save the token as an environment variable.